 GetResponse, on the other hand, positions itself as an all-in-one platform.
 Beyond email and landing pages, it includes sales funnels, advanced automation, webinars, and even a built-in CRM.
 That broader toolkit makes it a better fit for businesses aiming to centralize their marketing rather than piecing together separate tools.

-Drip pricing: Starts at $39/month for up to 2,500 contacts and unlimited monthly emails
+Drip pricing: Paid plan starts from $39/month for 2,500 contacts and unlimited email sends.
+14-day free trial available.

 Key Strengths